matheus-rambo/r_crypto/README.md

 - ***Version 3.0***
    - *Fixed*: https://github.com/matheus-rambo/r_crypto/issues/20
-   - What was encryted with a version fewer than *3*, can not be decrypted with this version.
+   - What was encryted with a version lower than *3*, can not be decrypted with this version.
    - Optional argument ``buffer-size`` on steganography and cryptography was renamed to ``chunk-size``.
    - Now, files are written and read in binary format, with this, we can encrypt images too.
+   - We can encrypt images, videos and much more.
+At lower versions, we could only encrypt text files, now we can do anything.

 - ***Version 2.1***
     - *Enhancement*: https://github.com/matheus-rambo/r_crypto/issues/2.
 Now, the user can send e-mails with his content.